tahardi/bearclave/README.md

 # Bearclave: Simplifying Cloud-Based TEE Development
-Trusted Execution Environments (TEEs) are a fascinating fusion of specialized
+Trusted Execution Environments (TEEs) are a combination of specialized
 hardware and software designed to enhance the confidentiality and integrity of
 sensitive code and data.
 Curious developers often want to explore TEE technology
-but soon find themselves overwhelmed by steep learning curves and complicated
+but find themselves overwhelmed by steep learning curves and complicated
 requirements.
-The challenges include:
+These challenges include:

-- Limited documentation that can be dense, scattered, or difficult to understand.
+- Limited documentation that can be dense, scattered, or difficult to understand
-- The need for specialized hardware that is either costly or requires complex setup.
+- The need for specialized hardware that is either costly or requires complex setup
-- A deep understanding of how TEEs function and interact with cloud platforms.
+- A deep understanding of how TEEs function and how to configure them on cloud platforms

 Bearclave is here to bridge that knowledge gap!
 This repository is tailored for
-developers—whether individuals or small teams—who want to take their first steps
-into the world of cloud-based TEE application development.
-Bearclave provides all
-the necessary resources to go from zero to a working example, while keeping the
-process approachable and affordable.
+developers who want to take their first steps into the world of cloud-based TEE application development.
+Bearclave provides all the necessary resources to go from zero to a working example, while keeping the process approachable and affordable.

 ---